Light-HD/jetsonmitrccar/RUNNING_FourWd.md

 This is only an interface which takes rad/s and translates it into servo commands.
 Details can be found in the  architecture part.

 To start odometry and sensors together:

 `roslaunch odometry_agent odometry_agent.launch is_four_wd:=true`

-**TODO: Write the agent names comes with the roslaunch (and their brief descriptions)**

 This package launches hector_slam, LIDAR driver rplidar_ros and realsense camera driver.
 All data from sensors are fused using robot_localization package (an EKF is launched for the operation).
 IMU data is retrieved from realsense camera.
-Currently laser odometry and wheel odometry is used.
-IMU was causing oscillations in the pose which the problem may be solved by changing weights.
+Currently laser odometry and wheel odometry are used.
+IMU was causing oscillations in the pose; therefore, its weight (effect) is really small in EKF sensor fusion.
+This may be adjusted under `/src/odometry_agent/param/ekf_templage.yaml`.

+Additionally, some of the localization options are left optional to run under `odometry_agent.launch` file.
+Add the following parameters to the roslaunch command above to activate or deactive them (by default all are active): `wheel_odometry:=true`, `imu_odometry:=false`, `laser_scanner_odometry:=true`.

 To start all planners and pid controllers for them: